 - Rin has one being the son of Satan in Ao No Exorcist after his demonic power awakens.
 If he's pissed off or gone Berserk, it falls under Fangs Are Evil.

 - Komugi and Koyori in Nurse Witch Komugi.

-- Ja Wangnan from Tower Of God as a male version.
+- Ja Wangnan from Tower of God as a male version.

 - Ryoko in Tenchi Muyo!.
 Indeed, it would seem that every non-human, non-Juraian has some kind of fangs, and usually at least slightly pointed ears.